p1p2s3/webdev-workshop/README.md

-# Part 3 - Javascript
+# Part 3 - Javascript, Step 3 - Implementation

 > Before starting this section make sure you have completed Part 2 - CSS (see branch **workshop/part2-css**).
 >